eduuh/blog/content/en/workshops/tmux/tmux.md

 {{<boxmd>}}

 > ##### Remapping the caps lock key.

->
-> On many keyboards, the **Caps lock** key sits right next to the a key on the home row of the keyboard.
+On many keyboards, the **Caps lock** key sits right next to the a key on the home row of the keyboard.
 By remapping this key to **Ctrl**, you can make triggering commands more comforbable.

 <div align="center"><h6><a href="/posts/remaps">Checkout my CapsLock remaps here</a></h6></div>
 {{</boxmd>}}

-#### Tmux Visual appearance
+> #### Tmux Visual appearance

-This will create a new tmux session with a nice all-green status bar at the bottom. tmux provides quite a few ways to customize your environment's appearance.
-In this section, we'll walk throught configuraing some to these options , as we customize the status line and other componets.
+This will create a new tmux session with a nice all-green status bar at the bottom.
+Tmux provides quite a few ways to customize your environment's appearance.
+In this section, we'll walk throught configuraing some to these options , as we customize the status line and other components.

 ##### Configuring color

-To get the best visual experience out of tmux , make sure that both your terminal and tmux are configured for 256 colors.
-You can perform a quick check using the **tput** command.
+To get the best visual experience out of tmux , make sure that both your terminal and tmux are configured for **256 colors.** You can perform a quick check using the **tput** command.

 ```bash
 $ tput colors
 256
 ```

-if you don't see 256 as a result, you'll need to do a little configuration.
+If you don't see 256 as a result, you'll need to do a little configuration.
 You may need to configure your terminal to use xterm's 256 mode.

-Ensure that your terminal emulator supports displaying UTF-8 characters so that visual elements such as the pane divider appear as dashed lines.
+Ensure that your terminal emulator supports displaying UTF-8 characters so that visual elements such as the pane divider do not appear as dashed lines.

 To make tmux display things in 256 colors, add this line to our **.tmux.conf** file: